gbenavid/RailsyTalks/haml.md

 # Next
-Convert the .erb layout fifle by using the command:
+Convert the .erb layout file by using the command:
 ```
 $ rails generate haml:application_layout convert
 ```